 Hybrid apps (also known as cross-platform native apps) are created as a single app for multiple platforms as well as operating systems.
 So, there is no need to create specific apps for iOS and Android users.

-A single codebase is used to build a mobile app for Android and iOS users in hybrid app development.
+In hybrid app development, a single codebase is used to build a mobile app for Android and iOS users.

-Some of the popular hybrid app development tools with different frameworks are Xamarine, React Native, Flutter, Uno, and Kotlin native.
+Some popular hybrid app development tools with different frameworks are Xamarine, React Native, Flutter, Uno, and Kotlin native.